 Generally speaking, if Skyrim players equip their computers with solid graphics cards, they could enjoy the game at high resolutions.
 Still, since graphics cards cannot work by themselves, people must download software (drivers, companion applications and so on) to support them.
 If you keep the support software of your graphics card up-to-date, you would have no trouble optimizing the way Skyrim presents itself.
 On the other hand, if you neglect the software updates, it’s only a matter of time before issues like text bugs appear.

-Guidelines On Getting Rid Of The Text
+Ways To Get Rid Of The Text

 All in all, Skyrim “level up” stuck on screen is an annoying bug but it’s not unsolvable.
 If the “level up” text lingers on the screen for more than a minute, it’s widely advised that you try out the following fixes.